RonaldoH55/turbo-waffle-try-2-/README.md

    KeySettings = {
       Title = "Universal | Key",
       Subtitle = "Link In Discord Server",
-      Note = "Join Server From Misc Tab", -- Use this to tell the user how to get a key FileName = "ExampleFileName", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
+      Note = "Join Server From Link", -- Use this to tell the user how to get a key FileName = "ExampleFileName", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
-      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = True , -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"RonaldoIsProbablyTheGoat"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
+      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = true , -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"K383V9M1X8"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
    }
 })